Acetaminophen/ dextromethorphan/ guaifenesin/ phenylephrine liquid

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of glaucoma, an enlarged prostate or other prostate problems, heart problems, diabetes, high blood pressure, blood vessel problems, adrenal gland problems, an overactive thyroid, seizures, stroke, liver problems, or severe kidney problems, or if you drink 3 or more drinks with alcohol per day
+- if you have a history of glaucoma, an enlarged prostate or other prostate problems, heart problems, diabetes, high blood pressure, blood vessel problems, adrenal gland problems, thyroid problems, seizures, stroke, liver problems, or kidney problems

 - if you have a history of asthma, chronic cough, lung problems (eg, chronic bronchitis, emphysema), or chronic obstructive pulmonary disease (COPD), or if your cough occurs with large amounts of mucus

-- if you smoke or have a history of addiction to alcohol
+- if you smoke, drink alcohol, or have a history of addiction to alcohol

 Some MEDICINES MAY INTERACT with acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid.
 Tell your health care provider if you are taking any other medicines, especially any of the following: